Frequently Asked Questions

 I added a plant on PlantCatching but I can’t see it in the result list if I do a search in my area...

-There may be two reasons.
-First, the record for your plant will appear 15 minutes after its creation.
-This leaves you time to go out and place your plant.
-You will also receive an email asking you to confirm your donation.
-Did you remember to click the supplied link in this email?
+The record for your plant will appear 15 minutes after its creation.
+This leaves you time to go out and place your plant or prepare it.

 Looking for plants